oxfordroadmap/oxon8/content/post/2023-12-08-visCEADs-Oxon8-COP28/index.en.md

 ---
-title: [To be translated] Shedding light on viable decarbonization paths--Project VisCEADs presented at IEEE GTSNZ
+title: '[To be translated] Shedding light on viable decarbonization paths--Project VisCEADs presented at IEEE GTSNZ'
 date: 2023-12-08
 tags:
   - COP28